charleshouston/ion-channel-ABC/README.rst

 (docs/examples) folder.
 It is recommended to start with the getting_started.ipynb_ notebook.

+**Update: It is suggested to start by looking at notebooks in the docs/examples/human-atrial folder which are more current (e.g. nygren_ina_original.ipynb) while the getting_start.ipynb_ is updated.**

 .. _myokit: http://myokit.org
 .. _pyabc: https://github.com/icb-dcm/pyabc
 .. _miniconda: https://conda.io/miniconda.html